rokmrhar/the-bricks/README.md

 # The Bricks

-4. projektna naloga.
-Igro sem izdelal s pomočjo HTML, CSS, JavaScripta.
+To je moja 4. projektna naloga.

 April, 2025